- Usage Example

 Create a new source with the exact same configuration as the original source.

 Replicate the original source using the Create a source from raw configuration Source API operation.
-Use the raw JSON configuration retrieved at Step 1 as your request body.
+Use the raw JSON configuration retrieved in step 1 as your request body.